Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 Another useful tool to check the state of Elasticsearch is [Cerebro](https://github.com/lmenezes/cerebro) (the successor to **head** and **kopf**).
 It provides a web interface to see the cluster state, Elasticsearch instances, indexes.
 It also provides some basic management capabilities, for example to set aliases, create / restore snapshots.
 One of the views is a basic query interface.

 The repository [Asquera/elasticsearch-docker](https://github.com/Asquera/elasticsearch-docker) also contains a Cerebro container to start.
 In case you have checked out the repository and are using the setup with **Docker** and **Docker-Compose** Cerebro can be started with:

+✅ Start Cerebro in a separate shell alongside Elasticsearch

 ```bash
 docker-compose up --build --detach cerebro